-Accession to the Convention would violate the existing patents act and a number of other legislations, especially done by Executive action (as is being presently contemplated b() if will be contrary to these laws and, therefore, invalid.
-Without an amendment in Parliament of all these onactments, they cannot do this
+Accession to the Convention would violate the existing patents act and a number of other legislations. especially done by Executive action (as is being presently contemplated) Ed.).
+It will be contrary to those laws and, therefore, invalid, Without an amendment in Parliament of all these enactments, they cannot do this.

-However, neither the Cabinej'nor, the Parliament can get rid of the Indian Constitution which gives everybody a right under Art.
-19 to become a manulacturar.
-Irredom of Irade.
-Irredom of ousiness, freedom of catting, all these things are in Art.
-19. So any Individual has a right to manufacture these pharmaceuicals.
-Even the Parliament cannol overturn that.
+However, neither the Cabinet nor the Parliament can get rid of the Indian Constitution which gives everybody a right under Art.
+19 to become a manufacturer freedom of trade, freedom of business, freedom of calling, all these things are in Art.
+19. So any individual has a right to manufacture these pharmaceuticals Even the Parliament cannot overturn able to buy medicines to cure myself of my malacties.
+But if the remedies are not available for a reasonable price om account of a Convention that gives foreign manufacturers from roin, then that is definitely violative of my right to

-The only justification would be if there were grounds for a reasonable rediriction.
-To my mind it is obviously an unreasonable restriction to stilla, muzzle and silence the producers in india in favour ofmanufacturers from abroad.
-It is grossly unreasonable, unfair and unjust, and therefore, plainty viciative of Art.
-19
+The only justification would be if there were grounds for a reasonable restriction.
+To my mind it is obviously an unreasonable restriction to stiffe. muzzle and allence the producers in India in favour of manufacturers from abroad.
+It is grossly unreasonable. unfair and unjust, and therefore. plainly violative of Art.
+19.

-From another angle II is violative of Art.
-21 which says the right to life cannot be deprived of, except by Those procedures established by law.
-My right to life as an Indian depends on my being able to buy medicines to cure myself of my mataciles.
-But ill the remedies are not available for a reasonable price om account of a Convention that gives foreign manufacturers free rein, then that is definitely violatives of my rightlo life.
+From another angle It is violative of Art.
+21 which save the right to life cannot be deprived of. except by those procedures established by law, My right to life as an Indian depends on my being

-As Justice Chandraschud has said the right to livelihood up implied in the right to life.
-I vould say that the right to health is implicit in the right to life
+As Justice Chandraschud has said the right to livelihood its implied in the right to life, I would say that the right to health is implicit in the right to life.

-'A betrayal of the Indian people'
+'A betravall of the Indian people'

 Art.
 14 of the Constitution guarantees equality before the law and equal protection of the law.
 "A" must stand on the same footing as "B".
-But here what is happening is that the Indian manufacturer discriminated against vis-a-vis a foreign manufacturer.
+But here what is happening is that the Indian manufacturer is discriminated against vis-a-vis a foreign manufacturer.
 Therefore, it would be violative of Art.
-14. Thus, all these three articles of the Coustitution are violated by accession to the Paris Convention.
+14. Thus, all those three atticles of the Constitution are violated by accession to the Paris Convention hold upon the markets of countries like India

-Thave no doubt that this would be a very perilous step on the part of the government, and a betrayal of the health interests of the common should consider appointing a committee to go into whether we should enter the Paris Convention at all, seems to me a violation of all provious statements of pharmaceutical policy in this country.
+I have no doubt that this would be a very perilous step on the part of the government, and a belrayal of the health interests of the common millions.
+That any government should consider appointing a committee to go into whether we should enter the Paris Convention at all, seems to me a violation of all provious statements of charmaceutical policy in this country.